 However, my sexual preferences at that time were also a bit… odder than just being into everything and anything that featured a male becoming a female through some fantastical means, and I just don’t mean the type of preferences that everybody has.
 From a very young age I developed a resentment towards nudity, and even to this day, I’m still not a fan of visual depictions of a naked human body.
 This also naturally applies to sex as, to me, visualized sex is nudity to the second power, involving two or more individuals, bashing their private no-nos together, and often adopting unnatural poses or uttering odd noises.
 I have gotten used to this after years of exposure to erotic comics and the ilk (I genuinely read them for their stories and habitually skim over the lewd bits), but I would still vastly prefer something that censors the naughty bits, the female nipples, the vagina, and the penis and testicles, to something that depicts the activity in its full ‘glory.’
 So long as I cannot visually see the sex or any gross nudity, then it is fine in my book.

 As for why I feel this way, it’s due to a combination of things.
 From a very young age I viewed genitalia as body parts that were never meant to be shown to others, i.e. private parts, and as such I felt a twinge of horror whenever I encountered them.
 From seeing an old man’s hairy crotch at a public pool locker room when I was 7 or so, stumbling onto a porn site when trying to access Cheat Code Central back when I was 10, to that time I saw 1968’s Halloween back when I was 6, which… yeah, that one probably explains a lot.
-I mean, the film begins with a brief bit of nudity before a young woman is murdered for having pre-martial sex, a brief bit of nudity is shown, and the rest of the film is about a murderer going on a vindictive rampage against sex having teenagers.
+I mean, the film begins with a brief bit of nudity before a young woman is murdered for having pre-martial sex, and the rest of the film is about a murderer going on a vindictive rampage against sex having teenagers.
 For teenagers having sex is a crime deserving of death.
 Or in other words, my first experience with nudity tied nudity to sex and intertwined both those things with murder.